 Marketing professionals know a thing or two about attracting people to their business.
 Unfortunately, that means a dose of sweet nothings in many sales processes.
 So, watch out for “guarantees” that 3PL vendors may throw your way.
 The truth is, no 3PL can guarantee the buzzwords when it comes to the supply chain.
 A vendor can have the right systems and processes in place that provide an accurate service within an expected timeline — but if they're worth the money, they'll always be honest with you and other stakeholders about the project at hand, no BS included.

 Of course, money matters.
 And we've all got budgets to follow.
 However, asking for the price first may unnecessarily disqualify 3PLs that have an ROI beyond what you can imagine.
-So, it's critical to dive in to the solution first and ask about the price tag later.
+So, it's critical to dive into the solution first and ask about the price tag later.
 If you investigate thoroughly and the vendor is still out of your budget, at least you've learned a thing or two about your business needs and/or what's out there in the market.

 Before you go to the numbers, make sure to inquire about the following key factors:

 Warehouse Management System: Most 3PLs have one type of WMS or another.
 However, a lot of them offer little value to your business — oftentimes, because the technology is inaccessible.
-Find a partner that uses a WMS that's designed with a clear focus on reporting, visibility, seamless integrations and, at the forefront, user-friendliness.
+Find a partner that uses a WMS that's designed with a clear focus on reporting, visibility, security, seamless integrations, and, at the forefront, user-friendliness.

-Industry Expertise and Support: Look for a partner that listens to learn about the ins-and-outs of your business, starting with the sales process, then applies their expertise, refined processes and advanced technology to solve your challenges.
+Industry Expertise and Support: Look for a partner that listens to learn about the ins and outs of your business, starting with the sales process, then applies their expertise, refined processes, and advanced technology to solve your challenges.
 Remember, a long-term relationship begins from the first call to implementation and every growth pain along the way.

 Location and Handling Requirements: Location matters.
-If you're based in the US, and striving to adhere to Amazon-like 2-day shipping customer expectations, a centralized location is a must.
+If you're based in the US and striving to adhere to Amazon-like 2-day shipping customer expectations, a centralized location is a must.
 And, of course, quick shipping means nothing if your 3PL can't follow your business rules.
-The right vendor will confidently take on your complicated handling requirements, specialized QC processes and complex data (like serial numbers or lot numbers), and automatically translate them into seamless operations so you don’t have to.
+The right vendor will confidently take on your complicated handling requirements, specialized QC processes, and complex data (like serial numbers or lot numbers), and automatically translate them into seamless operations so you don’t have to.
 This makes your operations much easier — as they should be.

 Look for a company that is genuinely interested in and cares as much about your business as you do.
 Moreover, the right partner will lead your team through solutions to help you be successful — now and in the long term.